Po!: History

 In 1994, the band recorded a Peel session.
 This was broadcast in April and repeated in June.
 Two years later there followed Not Marked on the Ordnance Map, by which time Gilchrist had been asked to leave and Lowe taken on bass and guitar duties.
 Penny Holmes contributed backing vocals and oboe on parts of this album.
 Lowe added backing vocals on 'Summer Got Angry'.
 For live work Steve Cooke (formerly of The Swinging Laurels) played bass; he left before work began in 1997 on The Alphabet EP which was released in September and which the NME journalist Steven Wells made 'Single of the Week'.
 The last album was 'Horse Blanket Weather', released to coincide with a short tour in summer 1998.
 This album was recorded by Angus Wallace at Far Heath Studio in Northamptonshire.
 Further isolated tracks appeared on compilations.

 Between 2004 and 2006 Lowe compiled a 33 track double CD of all the existing material which had not been issued in a digital format.
 This included the various BBC sessions, rare acoustic tracks, early demo tracks, out-takes from the Northern Wonder/No Flowers session which featured a string quartet, two tracks recorded live at Norwich Arts Centre in 1994 and various other extremely rare recordings.
 This compilation, called 'Rain and Ruin' was never released.
 Private copies of the tracks have been given to the Leicester and Leicestershire Museums and Record Office.

-Miller, who played the character of Bridget in the comedy soap opera "Chez Lester", broadcast on the Cable 7 community TV channel, was married and had two children with Lowe, but is now divorced.
-Miller works as a deputy headmistress.
+Miller, who played the character of Bridget in the comedy soap opera "Chez Lester", broadcast on the Cable 7 community TV channel, was married and had two children with Lowe, but later divorced.
+Miller subsequently worked as a deputy headmistress and in 2021 launched the Leicester-based Unglamorous project to mentor women through the process of starting their own bands, also fronting a punk rock group The Verinos for a time before her death in 2023.